wezm/wezm.net/content/technical/2018/01/goals-directions-rust-2018.md

 ### Platform Support

 Currently there are three [OSes with tier 1 support][platform-support]: Linux, macOS, and Windows.
-These are the big three at the moment and it's great that they're all supported.
-I would love to see more OSes gain tier 1 support.
+These are the three most popular OSes and it's great that they're all supported.
+However, it would be great to see more OSes gain tier 1 support.
 Platform diversity makes Rust a viable option for more projects and can also [help find bugs][llvm-linker-bug].

 Personally I would like to see [FreeBSD] promoted to tier 1 support.
-This would be difficult at first as CI infrastructure would need to be built, contributors would need to learn to address issues that would [break the build on FreeBSD][freebsd-nightly-broken], etc. but in the end it make it easier to add more platforms in the future and the ecosystem would be more robust for it.
+This would be difficult at first as CI infrastructure would need to be built, contributors would need to learn to address issues that would [break the build on FreeBSD][freebsd-nightly-broken], etc. but in the end it would be easier to add more platforms in the future and the ecosystem would be more robust for it.

-### System Components
+### System Components and Increased Safety

-- One of Rust strengths is memory safety
-  - Jokes about, "Rewrite it Rust", and the [Rust Evangelism Strike Force][resf] aside there has been a lot of talk about the possibility for Rust to prevent some common causes of vulnerabilites in C and C++ code.
+One of Rust's strengths is memory safety.
+Jokes about, "Rewrite it Rust", and the [Rust Evangelism Strike Force][resf] aside there has been a lot of talk about the possibility for Rust to prevent some common causes of vulnerabilities in C and C++ code.
 It would be nice to see some of this talk turn into action.
-I'm not talking about rewiting LInux or cURL in Rust but:
+I'm not talking about rewiting Linux or [cURL] in Rust but start with replacing some high value parts of existing C libraries like what Federico Mena-Quintero has done with [librsvg].

-  - Build replacements for high value system components
-    - Replace parts of C libraries
-      - Like librsvg
-    - Make an API compatible version of a C library
-    - Get it to the point where a motivated user could build an Arch, Gentoo system with these components instead of the original to start testing.
-      Kind of like the way you can run Wayland
+Maybe these start as forks/experimental branches that can be used as drop in substitutes for the original so that adventurous users on bleeding edge systems like Arch, FreeBSD, or Gentoo could test them out.

-This one is perhaps less of a goal for the Rust project and more of one for the Rust community.
-However there are parts of it that relate to the project, such as [improving the ability for Rust projects to integrate with existing build systems][rust-bulid-systems].
+While this is perhaps less of a goal for the Rust project and more of one for the Rust community there are parts of it that relate to the project.
+For example building these hybrid libraries would surely exercise and provide feedback for the ongoing task to [improve the ability for Rust projects to integrate with existing build systems][rust-build-systems].

+## Conclusion

+So they are my hopes and dreams for Rust in 2018.
+I feel that in some ways I'm just sitting back telling other people about all the hard work they should do.
+On the other hand I feel like I am contributing as well by writing and publishing Rust code, doing talks, and providing bug reports and pull requests.

+Here's to another successful year of Rust ahead!

 [mgattozzi]: https://mgattozzi.com/rust-wasm
 [resf]: https://twitter.com/rustevangelism